Mars (manga): Live action television series

-In 2004, a twenty-one episode Taiwanese drama based on the manga series was broadcast on Chinese Television System starring Vic Zhou & Barbie Shu.
+In 2004, a twenty-one episode Taiwanese drama based on the manga series was broadcast on Chinese Television System starring Vic Zhou and Barbie Hsu.
 In Mars (戰神MARS (战神MARS, Zhànshén Mars)) the characters names were changed to Chinese names for localization, but it otherwise follows the manga's general plot.
 Another difference between media is that Rei Kashino drives a Ducati Monster motorcycle in the manga while Ling Chen drives a Yamaha Fazer in the drama.
 It was voted Favorite Drama of the Year at the 40th Annual 2005 Golden Bell Awards, and was the highest rated program in 2005 when it aired on the Philippine network QTV.

 The live-action series uses two pieces of theme music, one opening and one ending theme. "零" (lit.
-"Zero") by Alan Kuo is used for the opening, while "Rang Wo Ai Ni" by Vic Zhou & Barbie Shu is used for the ending.
+"Zero") by Alan Kuo is used for the opening, while "Rang Wo Ai Ni" by Vic Zhou and Barbie Hsu is used for the ending.